-A modern web browser
+Bring your own laptop.
+A modern web browser is required.

 After this tutorial participants will be more aware of structured / linked data and Semantic SEO.
 They will be equipped with concrete strategies and techniques to leverage on public graphs such as Wikidata and DBpedia for their own projects.
 They will also learn how existing data – within their organization – can be used in semantic markup, SEO and web analytics.

 Ever since schema.org was announced and search engines transitioned from being “tools that help us find relevant content” into “cognitive applications that are capable of answering questions”, the way that content is conceived, organized and promoted online has changed significantly.
 Practices in the digital marketing space and more specifically in the SEO industry have evolved accordingly.

 Google had a massive impact in making the content industry aware of how semantics, linked data and knowledge graphs can inform the user experience.
 From Google Search to Google Discover, from Alexa to the Google Assistant data is powering end-to-end the interactions in a new AI-first digital environment.

 While several large organizations, including Airbnb, Amazon, Linkedln, and Zalando, had invested in creating their own knowledge graphs for data integration, data analytics, semanbc search and other applications, WordLift’s mission has always been to use linked knowledge for promoting and organizing web content (or more simply to improve SEO and how content can be found by search engines, personal digital assistants and content discovery platforms).